kitobandito/copy-codes/README.md

 def divide(x, y):
     if y == 0:
-        return "Error: Division by zero!"
+        return "error: division by zero"
     return x / y
 ```

 ### Geometry Calculations
-In this section, you will find code snippets that help calculate the perimeter of various geometric shapes:
+ calculate the perimeter of various geometric shapes:
 - Perimeter of a rectangle
 - Perimeter of a triangle
 - Perimeter of a circle